HS Only | Grades 10-12

 |Click above for Case Assignments, Materials, and Program Guide|

-There are a limited number of spaces for Judicial teams at each KYA, reserved on a first-come, first-served basis when schools submit their KYA Intent Form.
+There are a limited number of spaces for Supreme Court teams at each KYA, reserved on a first-come, first-served basis when schools submit their KYA Intent Form.

-The Judicial Program is a moot court competition where students serve as advocates presenting oral arguments before the KYA Supreme Court made up of 7 student Justices.
+The Supreme Court Program is a moot court competition where students serve as attorneys presenting oral arguments before the KYA Supreme Court made up of 7 student Justices.

-Working in teams of up to 3 students (1 team per delegation), delegates prepare oral arguments to present before student and professional Justices on the second day of the Assembly in the actual chambers of the Kentucky Supreme Court.
+Working in teams of 1-3 students (1 team per delegation), delegates prepare oral arguments to present before student and professional Justices on the second day of the Assembly in the actual chambers of the Kentucky Supreme Court.

 When not presenting oral arguments, delegates advise the Attorney General on the constitutionality of bills passed by the House and Senate.
 These advisory opinions will be presented to the Governor when reviewing bills to sign or veto.

-All judicial delegates serve as advocates who argue a case before the Kentucky Supreme Court.
-Advocates present the facts and interpretation of their assigned position on the case.
+All Supreme Court delegates serve as attorneys (1 team of 1-3 students per delegation) who argue a case before the Kentucky Supreme Court.
+Attorneys present the facts and interpretation of their assigned position on the case.
 Y-Staff will assign each team their case and position in the fall, 30 days prior to their KYA.

-Six Justices are appointed to serve on the KYA Supreme Court, and serve as supporting officers to the Chief Justice.
-The process for selecting Justices will now be moved to an application process each fall.
-Selection will be based on strength of written application, previous performance in program, and ability to complete officer requirements.
+Six Justices (per Assembly) are selected through an application process to serve on the KYA Supreme Court, and serve as supporting officers to the Chief Justice.
+Selection will be based on strength of application, previous experience, and ability to complete officer requirements.

 Program Area Meeting | Day 1

-All Judicial delegates meet the Justices and Program Coordinator to review the agenda, oral argument schedule, constitutionality room process, and other program components.
+All Supreme Court delegates meet the Justices and Program Coordinator to review the agenda, oral argument schedule, constitutionality room process, and other program components.

 Professional Mentorship | Day 1